 Your alarm system will arm when you use either power door lock switch to lock the doors while any door or the liftgate/tailgate is open and the key is removed from the ignition.
-The security light will start flashing to let you know the system is armed.
+The security light, located on top of the instrument panel, will start flashing to let you know the system is armed.
+Within five seconds after the security light begins to flash, any door can be manually unlocked and opened, without sounding the alarm.
+A door unlocked manually will remain unlocked until locked again.